List of Secret Mountain Fort Awesome and Uncle Grandpa characters: Gweelok

-Gweelok is one of the five main protagonists of Secret Mountain Fort Awesome.
-He is the third main character of the show. he is a very intelligent technical nerd who is a walking ball of mucus.
-He is voiced by Paul Rugg.

-Gweelok is a slimy green ball of mucus with a bunch of shiny red pimples and little black hairs.
-Gweelok also has big black with white pupils, squinted eyes with big long black thick hairy eyebrows and pink lips with yellow crooked buck teeth.
-Gweelok has human-like arms with black hair and sharp claws with three fingers.
-He has two gray metal gadget bracelets on both arms, and is shown without legs, except for in three episodes.
-He is the smartest person in the group.

-However, despite his intelligence, he can also be stubborn and anti-social among others.
+Gweelok (voiced by Paul Rugg) is a slimy green monster with red pimples, clawed hands, and no legs.
+He is the smartest person in the group, but can also be stubborn and anti-social among others.
 He sometimes manages to take care of things himself and keeps a tight lid on his emotions.
-Gweelok also has an ease to lose his temper.
-As shown in Gweelok Cracks, he becomes red whenever jealous or aggressive, making him quite scary to be around.
-His social skills are developing quite slowly, and he is able to get around with the bros just fine.
+In the episode "Gweelok Cracks", it is shown that he becomes red whenever jealous or aggressive, making him quite scary to be around.

 Slog

-Slog is one of the five main protagonists of Secret Mountain Fort Awesome.
-Slog is a short disgustoid with black fur covering his body and face.
+Slog (voiced by Steve Little) is a short Disgustoid with black fur covering his body and face.
 He has a large nose with peach colored flesh.
-He also has sharp teeth and eyes that are large with two red rings inside of it.
-He usually wears a stained orange shirt with no pants or shoes and has long yellow nails.
-He is voiced by Steve Little.

-Slog is not well educated, making him more vulnerable to the other disgustoids manipulating or taking advantage of him.
-He's usually quick to follow along with whatever Festro tells him to do, though he sometimes questions the morality of the actions (IE in The Bet) and even tries to encourage Festro to do the right thing (IE in Secret Mountain Fart Awesome) even if that encouragement falls on deaf ears.
-He takes pride in being completely filthy and not taking a bath.
+Slog usually wears a stained orange shirt with no pants or shoes and has long yellow nails.
+Slog is not well educated, making him more vulnerable to the other Disgustoids manipulating or taking advantage of him.
+He is usually quick to follow along with whatever Festro tells him to do, though he sometimes questions the morality of the actions (IE in The Bet) and even tries to encourage Festro to do the right thing.